 They Have the Right Attitude.

 You want the individual you bring on board to enhance your work environment and positively influence those around them.
 In the screening process, gauge the candidate for signs of positivity, sincerity, and drive.
-Research shows that employees who experience encouraging and lower-stress work environments perform better and stay longer so it’s best to ensure that each member you add to the team is furthering those goals.
+Research shows that employees who experience encouraging and lower-stress work environments perform better and stay longer.
+It’s best to ensure that each member you add to the team is furthering those goals.
 Look for an individual who has demonstrated that they are team-centric, results-driven, and enthusiastic.

 Finding the right candidate for your role can be a challenge.
 Your company is unique, as is each individual who applies for it.
 For over 10 years, Unity has specialized in creating long-term partnerships for accounting, finance, tax, IT, and HR professionals.
 Our vision of doing what is best for both the employer and the candidate through expertise, commitment, trust, and a diverse network will help your company find long-term solutions.
 At Unity, we view ourselves as more than your recruiter; we view ourselves as your consultant.
 Partner with us today.